Cincinnati Tradition Drum and Bugle Corps

 The Cincinnati Tradition Drum and Bugle Corps is an all-age drum and bugle corps based in Cincinnati, Ohio, United States.
-The corps is an active member of Drum Corps Associates (DCA), and two-time Class A champion.
+The corps was an active member of Drum Corps Associates (DCA), which eventually merged into the DCI All-Age Circuit.
+Cincinnati Tradition holds 2 DCA Championship titles as well as being the All-Age Open Class 2024 and 2025 World Champions, for a total of 4 championship wins.

 The corps has maintained a presence in Tri-state area since its founding.

 History

 The corps was founded by Tom Slade and Dan Hartwig in 1984.
 The corps acquired percussion and brass instruments from Silver Spectrum and Pride of Cincinnati Drum and Bugle Corps.
 Prior to 2009, the corps was not competitive, performing primarily as a parade corps and in exhibition at events within the Cincinnati metropolitan area.

 In 2010, the corps became an active member of DCA.
 The corps was a Class A finalist in 2014 and 2015, and class champions in 2016 and 2017.
 The corps advanced to Open Class in 2018, finishing the year in eighth place.